About us – by Kris

-This includes running regular meetups with lightning talks and networking, facilitating collaboration by connecting community members together, providing training & workshops, and putting on / helping out at tech events such as the NASA Space Apps hackathon.
+This includes running regular meetups with lightning talks and networking, facilitating collaboration by connecting community members together, providing training & workshops, and putting on tech events such as the NASA Space Apps hackathon.

 - Running an annual Conference, showcasing both regional and national speakers who are experts in their field.

-- Helping to encourage Diversity in our industry, which is typically under-represented by females and people from ethnic minorities.
+- Helping to encourage Diversity in our industry, which is typically under-represented by women and people from ethnic minorities (see posts tagged #diversity)

 These 3 things are embedded into the TechExeter Community Interest Company mission statement, everything we do and any sponsorship monies or donations will all go towards supporting the community.

 “Our aim is for TechExeter to serve our vibrant community, by being their representative voice, and by helping to make awesome things happen”